 - poor pain control – your pain relief can be increased

-- not getting enough to eat and/or drink – your fluid and nutrition can be increased
+- not getting enough to eat and/or drink – you’ll be given more

 - Royal College of Anaesthetists

 - Risks associated with your anaesthetic.
-The Royal College of Anaesthetists. www.rcoa.ac.uk, published October 2009
+Royal College of Anaesthetists. www.rcoa.ac.uk, published 2017

 - Royal College of Anaesthetists